Dynamically Sacrificing Accuracy for Reduced Computation: Cascaded Inference Based on Softmax Confidence: Training procedure

 Let $L_M(out_m,T)$ denote a loss function of the cascade $M$ with respect to the output of the $m$'th component, averaged over the labeled dataset $T$.
-In order to train the cascade $M$, we propose a backtrack-training algorithm~\ref{alg:backtrack} \bt.
-We emphasize that the training procedure first optimizes all the convolutional weights together with the weights of the last fully connected layers.
-Only then, do we optimize the weights of the fully connected levels of the remaining components, one by one.
+In order to train the cascade $M$, we propose a backtrack-training (Algorithm~\ref{alg:backtrack}) \bt.
+We emphasize that the training procedure first optimizes all the convolutional weights together with the weights of the last classifier.
+Only then, do we optimize the weights of the classifiers \clf{i}, for $0\leq i \leq \nummodels-2$ (i.e., classifiers of intermediate components).
 Our approach differs from previous training procedures~\cite{teerapittayanon2016branchynet,wang2017skipnet} in which the loss functions associated with all the classifiers were \emph{jointly optimized}.

-In out experiments, we noticed that the ``long path'' of the cascade required a larger number of training epochs.
-This why the number of training epochs in Line~\ref{line:1 bt} of \bt\ is $1.25n_e$.
+This difference has two following advantages: (1) the longest computational path of the cascade is trained independently of the intermediate loss functions, hence the maximum achievable accuracy of the model is not compromised.
+(2) A pre-trained, non-cascaded, architecture can be transformed into a cascade and then trained according to lines~\ref{line:start_backtrack}-\ref{line:end_backtrack} of the \bt\ algorithm to fine-tune only the intermediate classifiers.